-Once they have done this, the diagram should now look like the diagram shown on the left.
+Once they have done this, the diagram should now look like the diagram shown above.

 The next job is to draw a grid on diagram 3 (again joining the markers with straight lines), and colour in the squares using the correct colours.
 If there are 0, 1 or 2 people in a square, the children should colour in that square with LIGHT shadings.
 If there are 3, 4 or 5 people, colour it with MEDIUM shadings, and if there are 6, 7 or 8 people in the square, use DARK shading.

-Diagram 3 (the finished choropleth map) should now look like the ones below:
+Diagram 3 (the finished choropleth map) should now look like the one below:

 Now, the children should try to explain the arrangement of the children in the playground.
 Why are more children gathered around the top right area of the diagram?
 One answer might be that there are some swings / slides etc. located in this area.
 There are many possible answers which the children may come up with.